krlennon/mastercurves/docs/source/mastercurves.rst

 Citing
 ------

-This package is based on the methodology outlined in `"A Data-Driven Method for Automated Data Superposition with Applications in Soft Matter Science" <https://arxiv.org/abs/2204.09521>`.
+This package is based on the methodology outlined in [A Data-Driven Method for Automated Data Superposition with Applications in Soft Matter Science](https://arxiv.org/abs/2204.09521).
 If you use this software, please cite this paper!
 You can use this BibTex citation:

 .. code-block:: latex